-We support the Melbourne Metro Project, expanding the City Loop with new stops in Parkville and North Melbourne.
-But we also need to future-proof our train signalling, fill in the missing links on our tram network, fix our broken bus system, and finally build Doncaster and Rowville Rail.
-We finally need to build a train line to the airport!
+We support the Melbourne Metro Project, expanding the City Loop with new stops in Parkville and North Melbourne, and a train line to the airport.
+But we also need to future-proof our train signalling, fill in the missing links on our tram network, fix our broken bus system, start planning for Melbourne Metro 2 and finally build Doncaster and Rowville Rail.

 The Greens will continue to be strong advocates for better public transport.

 Protecting Our Communities from Out of Control Development

 My colleagues Federal MP for Melbourne Adam Bandt and Melbourne City Councillors Rohan Leppert and Cathy Oke, and I have a plan for a Liveable Melbourne.

 Under the old parties, planning ministers have been given successively greater powers to bulldoze local governments and community groups.
 It’s time our planning system worked for the community, not big developers.